-Is there really a need to complete multiple hikes before organising a long distance, multi-day trip into the wilds?
+Is there really a need to complete multiple hikes before organising a long-distance, multi-day trip into the wilds?
 No, not at all.
-But that doesn’t mean you should simply step into a hike without some prior experience.
+But that doesn’t mean you should simply step out on a hike without some prior experience.

 So how many hikes should you complete?

 Although hard to put an exact figure to this question, I’d say at least 20.
 If after hitting this number you’re still feeling unsure of a particular skill go back, hike more and practise.
 The more fluid and second nature you can make the various skills required, the easier your planned trek, or hike, will be.